kubekj/DTUPay/README.md

-# 02267 Software Development of Web Services: DTU Pay project
+# DTU Pay project with Microservice Architecture - Developed by 4 people during a 3 weeks course

 The project consists of 7 projects, where the `messaging-utilities-3.4` was provided by Hubert Baumeister.
 The remaining projects have been developed throughout the course with comments indicating the responsible people.